pkla/word-game/README.md

 Where $|R_g(w)|$ is the cardinality of the set $R_g(w)$.

-The objective is to find the guess $g$ that maximizes the expected reduction in the number of possible words:
+The objective is to find the guess $g^*$ that maximizes the expected reduction in the number of possible words:

 $$
 g^* = \arg \max_{g \in W} (N - E(g))
 $$

-Where $g^*$ is the best guess, which is the one that is expected to minimize the expected number of words remaining in $G$.

 ### Iterative Process